Keyur90/Plutora_Challenge/README.md

 1. MS vscode

 # Prerequisite
-1. Make sure Node.js is already installed into the machine and the environment vairable is set accordingly for Node.js
+1. Make sure Node.js is already installed into the machine and the path in environment vairable settings is set.

 # Steps to build Project